githubtraining/exercise-exclude-files-from-secret-scanning/README.md

-# Welcome to the exclude-files-from-secret-scanning exercise!
+# Welcome to the Exclude files from secret scanning exercise!

-This exercise checks FILL THIS IN.
+This exercise checks your knowledge on excluding files from being scanned by secret scanning.
 It is automatically graded via a workflow once you have completed the instructions.

 ## About this exercise